Coronavirus Health Crisis – financial advice and guidance

 Applications via your Business Banking for the Coronavirus Business Interruption Loan Scheme, the Coronavirus Large Business Interruption Loan Scheme, the Bounce Back Loan Scheme and the Future Fund.
 This change aligns all the end dates of these schemes, ensuring that there is further support in place for those firms who need it.

 Coronavirus Business Interruption Loan Scheme lenders can now extend the length of loans from a maximum of six years to ten years if it will help businesses to repay the loan.

 If in doubt give me a call.

 Business 'Bounce Back' Loans

 The loans are based on 25% of your last year’s turnover, up to a maximum loan of £50,000.
-There is no cost to set up, the repayments don’t start for 12 months and the government cover the first years interest, it is a loan for six years in total.
+There is no cost to set up, the repayments don’t start for 12 months and the government cover the first years interest.

 The interest rate is 2.5% fixed.
 You can pay it back early if you want to.

 The burden will be lifted on more than a million businesses who took out a Bounce Back Loan through a new Pay as You Grow flexible repayment system.
 This will provide flexibility for firms repaying a Bounce Back Loan.
 This includes extending the length of the loan from six years to ten, which will cut monthly repayments by nearly half.
 Interest-only periods of up to six months and payment holidays will also be available to businesses.

 On a £50,000 loan that is a monthly repayment of £887, that’s starts in 13 months time, which means the total interest is only £3242.